 Data Visualization Tools are used to create cool and beautiful infographics.
-Infographic is “graphical representation of information and data”.
-Infographics are often generally used to represent concisely data and statistics, or relationships or differences between two or more issues.
+Infographics are “graphical representation of information and data.”
+Infographics are often used to represent data and statistics, or relationships or differences between two or more issues concisely.

-When reading an article, it is always desirable to find the information visually since our brain is always going to digest and remembered it more easily.
-Moreover, the data representing graphically will allow display more information in less space.
+When reading an article, it is always desirable to visually find the information since our brain will still digest and remember it more easily.
+Moreover, the data representing graphically will allow displaying more information in less space.

-We all know that no longer people show interest in reading long and detailed articles, So we use data visualization tools to represent the data in more concise way in a graphical format so that users can scan and recall the information quickly.
+We all know that no longer people show interest in reading long and detailed articles.
+We use data visualization tools to represent the data more concisely in a graphical format so that users can scan and recall the information quickly.

 What can you Draw with Infographics using data visualization tools?

-- Chronology: Typically, to illustrate the history, evolution and changes of a brand, a product or a problem at the time.
+- Chronology: Typically, to illustrate the history, evolution, and changes of a brand, a product, or a problem.

-- Camemberts: The Camemberts is use, for example to compare parts of a budget granted to certain positions, parts of certain sectors in an economy, an ecosystem of sale, etc..
+- Camemberts: The Camemberts is used, for example, to compare parts of a budget granted to certain positions, aspects of specific sectors in an economy, an ecosystem of sale, etc..

 - Profiles compared: Combined with text, allow to answer the question: “What type of user are you?”

-- Comparative tables: The comparative tables are used, for example to compare the costs of some consumer products between countries.
+- Comparative tables: The comparative tables are used to compare the costs of some consumer products between countries.

-- Organizational: Organizational charts are used, for example to perform a logical demonstration, a report of causes and effects.
+- Organizational: Organizational charts are used to perform a logical demonstration, a report of causes and effects.

-- Venn Diagrams: Venn diagrams are a geometric patterns (circles) intended to show the relationship between different items that can be contained in one or more sets usually represent notions.
+- Venn Diagrams: Venn diagrams are geometric patterns (circles) intended to show the relationship between different items that can be contained in one or more sets, usually represent notions.

 Why use data visualization tools to create cool Infographics?